Have you ever listened to a rock band and thought, “Wow, this is a really great band, but why are there no women?” Well, you’re not alone.

 While their songs haven’t garnered many awards, they’ve gained a cult following and been featured in hit films like The Hangover and Mean Girls.

-The band is best known for their hits “New Kid in School” and “Take It Off,” which helped to define the sound of early 2000s rock music, but recently they’ve been celebrated for its feminist ideals and commitment to empowering young women.
+The band is best known for their hits “New Kid in School” and “Take It Off,” which helped to define the sound of early 2000s rock music, but recently they’ve been celebrated for their feminist ideals and commitment to empowering young women.

 7. Fanny